linkedin

 3. Design elements assessment and aesthetic design analysis

-All elements of a product’s design should live within the same system.
-By incorporating a design system into your UX process, consistency is a guarantee on your product’s interface, as you now have a set of parameters to work within.
+All elements of a product’s design should live within the same design system checklist.
+By incorporating a design system checklist into your UX process, consistency is a guarantee on your product’s interface, as you now have a set of parameters to work within.

-While design elements play a major part in brand perception, they should never come at the cost of accessibility or functionality.
+Design elements play a major part in brand perception, and maintaining a comprehensive design system checklist should be prioritized.
+Design choices should never come at the cost of accessibility or functionality.

 4. Content and messaging evaluation